Jason-Cooke/Kojak/README.md

 why a function is called too much.

 <br>
-<b>If you start using Kojak I'd highly recomend you review this slide show.</b>
+<b>If you start using Kojak I'd highly recommend you review this slide show.</b>
 <a href="http://www.slideshare.net/BartWood/kojak-pics">Kojak Metrics Explained</a>